katehret/MDA_workshop/README.md

 * :file_folder: scripts -- .r scripts and .Rmd scripts

 > [!TIP]
 > For running the .Rmd scripts in R studio the scripts need to be moved up one directory level.
+Else the folder structure should be left intact.
+Make sure to unzip the normalized_postag_counts.zip folder.

 * ### Copyright and citation